-- Unforeseen safety issues; - Determination of dosing issues; - Lack of effectiveness during clinical trials; - Slower than expected rates of patient recruitment and enrollment; - Inability to monitor patients adequately during or after treatment; - · Inability or unwillingness of medical investigators to follow our clinical protocols; and - Regulatory determinations to temporarily or permanently cease enrollment for other reasons not related to patient safety.
+- Unforeseen safety issues; - · Determination of dosing issues; - Lack of effectiveness during clinical trials; - Slower than expected rates of patient recruitment and enrollment; - Inability to monitor patients adequately during or after treatment; - · Inability or unwillingness of medical investigators to follow our clinical protocols; and - · Regulatory determinations to temporarily or permanently cease enrollment for other reasons not related to patient safety.

 We commenced the PICASSO 3 pivotal trial for IV palifosfamide early in the third quarter of 2010.
 The trial is in front-line metastatic soft tissue sarcoma, entitled PICASSO 3, and is an international, randomized, double-blinded, placebo-controlled trial with a targeted enrollment of 424 patients.
 To date, the Company has experienced slower than anticipated enrollment in the trial due in part to the timing of regulatory approvals for opening trials sites and unanticipated contractual delays attributable to international healthcare budgetary constraints.
 The Company has taken steps to accelerate patient enrollment in order to meet its previous forecasted timeline for full enrollment by the end of 2011, including utilizing significantly more trial sites in the United States and elsewhere.
-However, the Company cannot assure that it will be able to enroll sufficient numbers of patients in the PICASSO 1 trial is generally limited.
+However, the Company cannot assure that it will be able to enroll sufficient numbers of patients in the PICASSO trial to meet its previous forecast for full enrollment.
+As an orphan designated indication, the patient population available for participation in the PICASSO 3 trial is generally limited.
 Also affecting the enrollment and pace of the study is a recent limited supply of doxorubicin necessary for the trial.
 If the Company cannot accelerate enrollment in the PICASSO 3 study to meet its forecasted timeline, if limited supply of doxorubicin prevents treatment of patients in the trial, or the trial is delayed for other reasons, the delay will postpone our receipt of results from the trial and, consequently, our ability to submit a corresponding NDA with FDA for regulatory approval in accordance with our plans.
 See also "Risk Factors - Our product candidates are in various stages of clinical trials, which are very expensive and time-consuming.
 We cannot be certain when we will be able to file an NDA or BLA with the FDA and any failure or delay in completing clinical trials for our product candidates could harm our business."